goeiebook/creativelab/README.md

 ---

-Now I'd been in the coffee shop for an hour, and decorum suggested that it was time to leave.
+I'd been in the coffee shop for an hour, and decorum suggested it was time to leave.
 I packed up and walked to a different shop.
 The route goes through a park.
 Spring was near.
 Two kids were throwing a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
-I approached them, somewhat uncharacteristically, and said "Could I show you how to throw that?"
+I approached them, an uncharacteristic behavior, and said "Could I show you how to throw that?"
 They handed it over.
 I said something about not having thrown a boomerang in a long time.
 Then I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I handed the boomerang back, "Now you try."
 The kid copied my technique and it flew out in a wide arc, curved up, around --- and then got stuck in a tree.

 ---

-With the data structure exposed, a whole set of possibilities were in mind.
+With the animation data structure exposed, a whole set of possibilities were in mind.
 Animations could be made without having to use the clumsy Google Creative Lab 5 UI.
 But, the manual copy-pasting was tiring and error prone.
 A more programmatic workflow would be better.
 The dev console's command prompt could help.
-A series of commands like this, for example, would provide a mechanisim for erasing all the shapes:
+A series of commands like this, for example, provides a mechanisim for erasing all the shapes:

 ```javascript
 function clearShapes() {